camaral1laye/Java-30-Days-Challenge/README.md

     Static non access modifier: you can access fields/methods using the name
         Ex: System.out
                     -> out is a static field of the system

+##<<<My Journey Today 04/02/2024

+Today's lecture was about variables.
+To understand variables, think of them like storage boxes where you keep your things organized.
+For example:
+- **Box 1** is for books.
+- **Box 2** is for pens.
+- **Box 3** is for candy.

+Each box has a label so you know what's inside.
+Now, when you ask me to get something from these boxes, I'll tell you where to find it.
+For instance:
+- If you ask for a book, I'll say, "Check Box 1."
+- If you ask for a pen, I'll say, "Check Box 2."
+- If you ask for candy, I'll say, "Check Box 3."

+Now, let's say you get a new empty box, **Box 4**, and you want to put some candy inside, but with a new flavor, not the old candy from **Box 3**.
+You can simply put the new candy in **Box 4** and label it accordingly.
+This way, you have a separate box for the new candy flavor, keeping it organized and distinct from the old candy flavor in **Box 3**.